Renaissance (Beyoncé album): Commercial performance

-Critical response
+Critical reception

-Renaissance received widespread acclaim from critics, many of whom praised its cohesive yet eclectic production, joyous nature, vocal performance, and celebration of post-1970s Black dance music.
-Renaissance is the most highly lauded album of 2022, topping many critics' year-end lists.
-On review aggregator Metacritic, Renaissance received a score of 91 out of 100 based on 26 reviews, indicating "universal acclaim".
+On release, Renaissance was met with universal acclaim from critics.
+They primarily praised its cohesive yet eclectic production, joyous nature, vocal performance, and celebration of post-1970s Black dance music.
+At review aggregator Metacritic, which assigns a weighted mean rating out of 100 to reviews from mainstream critics, Renaissance received an average score of 91, based on 26 reviews, indicating "universal acclaim".

-Veteran critic Robert Christgau hailed Renaissance as "the album of the year" and Beyoncé's "finest album", calling it unconventionally political, "erotically explicit, knowledgeable, and felt", with each song a "shrewdly differentiated pop smash".
+Some reviewers deemed Renaissance an instant classic.
+Robert Christgau hailed it as "the album of the year" and Beyoncé's "finest album", calling it unconventionally political, "erotically explicit, knowledgeable, and felt", with each song a "shrewdly differentiated pop smash".
 Characterizing it as a "modern classic" and Beyoncé's most impressive album, Exclaim!s Vernon Ayiku wrote that Renaissance is "the sound of a once-in-a-generation superstar performing at her peak".
-According to Kyle Denis of Billboard, Renaissance is an "absolutely stunning body of work", and perhaps Beyoncé's most innovative and experimental album with her "most nuanced vocal performances" to date.
-NPR's Ann Powers described it as "Beyoncé's Sistine Chapel", with its "stunning" design and detail, multifaceted nature and "timeless" impact.
+According to Kyle Denis of Billboard, it is an "absolutely stunning body of work", and perhaps Beyoncé's most innovative and experimental album with her "most nuanced vocal performances".
+Ann Powers described Renaissance as "Beyoncé's Sistine Chapel", with its "stunning" design and detail, multifaceted nature and "timeless" impact.

-Describing the album as "intergenerational musical exchange that landed like a cultural comet", Okayplayers Robyn Mowatt praised Beyoncé's ability to bring together dance legends (such as Grace Jones and Nile Rodgers) with contemporary underground musicians.
-The Line of Best Fit critic David Cobbald described the album as one of Beyoncé's best, noting that it is a departure from her previous work.
-Cobbald praised the album for celebrating "underappreciated architects" of disco, house and funk music.
-Music journalist Kate Solomon, writing for i, dubbed the album a "dazzling tribute to underground and underappreciated Black culture" and a dancefloor record aimed to heal "the pain and anguish" of the COVID-19 pandemic.
-Melissa Ruggieri described it "a danceteria devoted to hedonism, sex and most importantly self-worth" in USA Today.
+Other critics commended the album's themes and its celebration of Black disco and house pioneers.
+Describing the album as an "intergenerational musical exchange that landed like a cultural comet", Robyn Mowatt of Okayplayer praised Beyoncé's ability to unite dance pioneers such as Grace Jones and Nile Rodgers with contemporary underground artists.
+Writing for The Line of Best Fit, David Cobbald regarded the album as amongst her best and lauded its departure from her earlier work and its celebration of "underappreciated architects" of disco, house, and funk.
+Kate Solomon, writing for i, described the record as a "dazzling tribute to underground and underappreciated Black culture", framing it as a dancefloor-oriented project intended to alleviate the "pain and anguish" of the COVID-19 pandemic.
+In USA Today, Melissa Ruggieri characterized it as "a danceteria devoted to hedonism, sex and, most importantly, self-worth".

-Wesley Morris of The New York Times noted Beyoncé's "galactic" vocal performance, delivery and range.
-Mikael Wood of the Los Angeles Times called the album "the year's smartest record [and] also its most deep-feeling", praising its rhythms, harmonies and vocals.
-Pitchfork critic Julianne Escobedo Shepherd called it "a challenging, densely-referenced album" that forays into dance and club music more successfully than similar projects by Beyoncé's peers.
-Marcus Shorter of Consequence wrote that Renaissance is "damn close to perfect" with its "infectious and not overbearing, elegant, but not shallow" songs.
-John Amen, writing for PopMatters, complimented the album's contemporaneous production, dubbing it "a litany of samples, allusions, and tributes" but with "more style than substance" at times.
-Resident Advisors Kiana Mickles praised Beyoncé's use of experimental production and genres on the album but wrote that it "falls flat" when Beyoncé references Black/Brown queer ballroom culture.
+Reviewers noted Renaissances composition, particularly Beyoncé's vocals and its production.
+Wesley Morris, writing in The New York Times, called her vocal performance, delivery, and range "galactic".
+Mikael Wood of the Los Angeles Times described the album as "the year's smartest record [and] also its most deep-feeling", praising its rhythms, harmonies, and vocals.
+In a Pitchfork review, Julianne Escobedo Shepherd called it a "challenging, densely-referenced album" that engages with dance and club music more effectively than similar works by Beyoncé's peers.
+Marcus Shorter of Consequence described Renaissance as "damn close to perfect", citing its "infectious and not overbearing, elegant, but not shallow" songwriting.
+John Amen of PopMatters liked its contemporary production and dense layering of "samples, allusions, and tributes", though noted it prioritizes style over substance at times.
+Kiana Mickles of Resident Advisor commended the album's experimental production and genre blending, but argued that it "falls flat" in its engagement with Black and Brown queer ballroom culture.